MLatE2dge/mlate2dge.github.io/docs/index.md

     <a href=https://github.com/MLatE2dge/MLatE2dge.github.io/raw/main/docs/img/workflow.png> <img src="../img/workflow.png"></a><p style="font-size: 13px"> The Embedded Machine Learning Workflow (to enlarge, click on the image).</p></i>
 </div>
 <div style="text-align: justify">
-  <p>Machine Learning at the Extreme Edge (ML@E2dge) examines how we can apply machine learning to develop accurate, energy-efficient, intelligent devices.
+  <p>Machine Learning at the Extreme Edge (ML@E2dge) examines how to apply machine learning to develop accurate, energy-efficient, intelligent devices.
 The primary focus lies on the machine learning part - the design of a regression model - given a healthcare application as the backbone.
 We will follow a machine-learning workflow, using open-source software (e.g. Python, scikit-learn, TensorFlow/Keras) and MLOps (Machine Learning Operations) frameworks <a href="https://www.edgeimpulse.com/">Edge Impulse Studio</a> and <a href="https://wandb.ai/">Weights and Biases</a>.
 Because of the limited time, the intelligent device's development is outside this project's scope.</p>
 </div>